neelriyer/SQL-Ass1/README.md

 # UNSW Database Systems assignment
 The aims of this assignment were to:

--formulate SQL queries;
+-formulate SQL queries
--populate an RDBMS with a real dataset, and analyse the data;
+-populate an RDBMS with a real dataset, and analyse the data -design test data for testing SQL queries
--design test data for testing SQL queries;
+-create SQL views
--create SQL views;
+-understand the limitations of SQL queries
--understand the limitations of SQL queries; and -create SQL functions (when needed).
+-create SQL functions (when needed).

 # Database